First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: Expected neutrino flux from dark matter annihilation processes

-In the case of the Sun, equilibrium between the WIMP capture and annihilation processes is assumed, which implies $\Gamma = C_r/2 $, $C_r$ being the capture rate of dark matter in the Sun.
+The number of WIMPs captured within the Sun depends on the capture, annihilation and evaporation processes.
+Evaporation processes refer to ejections of WIMPs by hard scattering from nuclei, a process relevant for WIMP masses below a few GeV/$c^2$ \cite{darksusy}.
+This analysis probes masses above 10 GeV/$c^2$, for which evaporation is irrelevant and the equilibrium time for capture and annihilation processes is below the age of the Solar System \cite{darksusy}.
+Equilibrium between capture and annihilation processes implies $\Gamma = C_r/2 $, $C_r$ being the capture rate of dark matter in the Sun.
 The latter is related to the WIMP-nucleon scattering cross section, which can be spin-dependent or spin-independent.
 If the coupling between WIMPs and nucleons is a spin-dependent axial-vector coupling, WIMPs can only scatter off nuclei with net spin, predominantly hydrogen nuclei.
 If the coupling between WIMPs and nucleons is a spin-independent scalar coupling, the WIMPs can scatter off all the isotopes composing the Sun, therefore a model of the elemental solar abundances and their mass fractions must be adopted~\cite{darksusy}.
 Each target nucleus has a different mass, resulting in a different form factor suppression and a different kinematic suppression of the capture.
 All this can be accounted for with the following relation between the WIMP-nucleon cross section and the neutrino flux at the surface of the Earth:

 where $\sigma^{\mathrm{SD,SI}}$ represents the spin-dependent/spin-independent WIMP-nucleon scattering cross section and $K$ is a conversion factor which contains information about the WIMP-WIMP annihilation channel, the mass of the WIMP, the different suppression factors and abundances of each element, the local density and velocity distributions of the WIMP halo surrounding the Sun, the Earth-Sun distance and the neutrino oscillation probabilities.
 The conversion factors are computed using the software package DarkSUSY.
 Three annihilation channels are considered when searching for dark matter from the Sun: $\tau^+ \tau^-$, $b \bar{b}$ and $W^+ W^-$.
+Annihilations into muons are excluded as muons lose too much energy in the core of the Sun before they produce a neutrino, whereas flux expectations for the neutrino channel were not available in DarkSUSY at the time of writing.
 For the Sun analysis, 36 masses in the range between 10 GeV/$c^2$ and 5 TeV/$c^2$ are considered.